Singapore is a food paradise, and it owes much of it to hawker food.

-The best part of any rainy day is slurping a hot bowl of soup — and one of our favourite has to the herbal and peppery broths of Bak Kut Teh.
+The best part of any rainy day is when we slurp on a hot bowl of soup — and one of our favourites has to the herbal and peppery bowls of bak kut teh.

 Take a deep dive into this unique Chinese community and its delightful dishes.